-We are partnering with UM to develop and commercialize drug products based on naturally- or synthetically-derived cannabinoids.
+We are partnering with UM to develop and commercialize cannabis-derived drug products.
 Pursuant to that partnership, UM plans to cultivate cannabis and provide us with cannabis extracts.
-The regulation of cannabis is complex and subject to stringent controls and there is a risk that regulatory authorities may decline to authorize UM to engage in the contemplated activities under the partnership.
+The regulation of cannabis is complex and subject to stringent controls.
+UM has indicated that its plan for cultivating cannabis for the purification of cannabis extracts is in compliance with applicable law, including the CSA, DEA regulations, and the United States' obligations under the 1961 Single Convention on Narcotic Drugs.
+However, there is a risk that regulatory authorities may disagree or may decline to authorize UM to engage in the contemplated activities under the partnership.
 Specifically, the DEA may decline to issue the registrations required for commercialization of a naturally-derived cannabis drug product based on its interpretation of applicable laws, including the Single Convention.
-Interpretations of law that the DEA adopted in the past may evolve or change.
-If UM cannot obtain or maintain the necessary regulatory authorizations that we anticipate will be required for the contemplated development program, our business may suffer and we may not be able to pursue the research, development and commercialization of naturally-derived cannabis extracts.
+Interpretations of law that DEA adopted in the past may evolve or change.
+If UM cannot obtain or maintain the necessary regulatory authorizations that we anticipate will be required for the contemplated development program, our business may suffer and we may not be able to pursue the research, development and commercialization of naturally-derived marijuana extracts.